SantaKruse/SQL_SNIPPETS/README.md

   ```<INSERT BLACK ETHNICITY VALUE>```: The value that identifies Black ethnicity in the ```<INSERT FIELD NAME CONTAINING ETHNICITY VALUE>``` field.

+The function works by looking up the patient (by using the supplied patient ID) in a table that contains ethnicity data.
+If the patient is found to be of Black ethnicity the adjsutment calculation will be applied to the supplied eGFR value and returned.

 Once the function has been created it can be called by running the following command where **yourfield** is the database field of the eGFR value to be adjusted:
 ```SELECT FETCH_ETHNICITY_ADJSUTED_EGFR(yourfield) FROM yourtable```